nglogic/errors/README.md

 - Extra data to log,
 - In case of invalid input - extra error details that your app could return to the user to specify which input parameters were invalid,

 The best way to handle error values in your code is to create a pair of functions in your code.
 The first one is to add the value, and the second one to fetch it.
 You have to have a key for that value.
 Ideally, it would be best to use a custom type for the key to avoid potential collisions.
-The pattern is very similar to what you would do to handle values in context.

 ```go
 type myErrValueKey struct{}